What is diphtheria?

 Diphtheria is a bacterial disease that causes severe inflammation of the nose, throat and windpipe.

-The bacteria produce a toxin (poison) that attacks the skin at the back of the throat.
-The throat becomes inflamed and rapidly forms an abnormal membrane (barrier) over the back of the throat, which can prevent swallowing and make breathing difficult.
+The bacteria produce a toxin (poison) that attacks the lining of the back of the throat.
+The throat becomes inflamed and rapidly forms an abnormal membrane (barrier) over the back of the throat, which can make swallowing and breathing difficult.
 This alone can lead to suffocation.

 Sources & Citations